 Read more: Is Delta Medallion Status Worth It?

-Adding an authorized user to your credit card means that person will get their own physical card, which they can use to make purchases on your behalf.
+Adding an authorized user to your credit card means that a person will get their own physical card, which they can use to make purchases on your behalf.

 Doing so can be a great way to work toward the minimum spending requirement with either of these welcome offers.
 It's also a good option for spouses and families – especially if you want to help a minor get off on the right foot by building their credit early.

-Winner: Which Card Has the Best Authorized User Benefits?
+Which Card Has the Best Authorized User Benefits?

-Although it'll cost an additional $175 a year to add an authorized user, getting Sky Club and other lounge access can be well worth it for families that travel together.
+Although adding an authorized user to a Delta Reserve card will cost an additional $175 a year, getting Sky Club and other lounge access can be well worth it for families that travel together.
 The Delta Reserve is the clear winner in terms of authorized user benefits.

 Learn more about the *delta reserve*